Shalha-Mucha18/Burgers-Equation-Solver/README.md

 # Burgers' Equation Solver using Physics-Informed Neural Networks (PINN)
 ## Overview
 This repository contains an implementation of solving Burgers' equation using Physics-Informed Neural Networks (PINN).
 PINNs are a class of neural networks that are trained to solve partial differential equations (PDEs) while satisfying the governing physics laws at the same time.
-In this project, we utilize PINNs to approximate solutions to Burgers' equation, a fundamental model in fluid dynamics and nonlinear wave propagation.
+In this project, I utilize PINNs to approximate solutions to Burgers' equation, a fundamental model in fluid dynamics and nonlinear wave propagation.
 ## Features
 - Implementation of Burgers' equation solver using PINNs in TensorFlow.
 - Training and evaluation scripts for solving the equation in both 1D and 2D domains.